microbuilderz/AWS/TechnicalProfessional/AWS-core.md

 4. **AWS storage Gateway**:

     Transfer data between on promises sites and aws storage infrastructure (in and out).
+It is a hybrid cloud storage service that connects your existing on-premises environments with the AWS Cloud.
+Customers use Storage Gateway to simplify storage management and reduce costs for key hybrid cloud storage use cases.
+These include moving tape backups to the cloud, reducing on-premises storage with cloud-backed file shares, providing low latency access to data in AWS for on-premises applications, as well as various migration, archiving, processing, and disaster recovery use cases.

+AWS Storage Gateway service provides three different types of gateways – Tape Gateway, File Gateway, and Volume Gateway – that seamlessly connect on-premises applications to cloud storage, caching data locally for low-latency access.

 5. **Amazone Elastic File System (EFS)** :